urban-1/clusterlock/README.md

 Advantages:

-- No locking service/server required
+- No locking service/server required (avoiding the complexity of managing it: resiliency, ports, synchronization, etc)
 - Decentralised, each script/app deals directly with the DB
-- Simple - no message buses - just the SQL driver messages
-- Minimal requirements
+- Minimal module requirements
+- As resilient as your database
+- Simple

 Disadvantages

-- Slower than in-memory solution
+- Slower than in-memory solutions
+- As resilient as your database